hudaokeji/skylark-utils/README.md

 base api
 -------------

-- async
-This module defines some APIs about Asynchronous function
 - browser
 This module defines some APIs about brower compatibility.
 - css
 This module defines some APIs about stylesheet and rule.
-- langx
-This module defines some APIs that extend language functionality
 - scripter
 This module defines some APIs wrapping script load and unload.

 node level api
 ----------------
 - datax
 This module defines some APIs wrapping DOM attribute and property.
 - dnd